Divine-kuzo/urban-mobility-data-explorer/README.md

 ### NYC Taxi Mobility Dashboard

 ## Overview
 The **NYC Taxi Mobility Dashboard** is a web-based application designed to visualize and analyze New York City taxi trip data.
-The dashboard allows users to explore trip patterns, fares, distances, passenger counts, and payment types through interactive charts, insights, and tabular data.
+The dashboard allows users to explore trip patterns, distances, and passenger counts, through interactive charts, insights, and tabular data.

 The application integrates a **frontend** built with HTML, CSS, and JavaScript (Chart.js) and a **backend** powered by Flask and SQLite.
 The backend provides endpoints to fetch trip data, apply filters, and calculate aggregated statistics.